ZeroByteSensei/NexTechWeb/src/content/blog/_index.md

 ---
-title: "Blog Posts"
+title: "Blog Posts | NexTech Media"
-meta_title: ""
+meta_title: "Our Blog Posts | NexTech Media"
-description: "this is meta description"
+description: "Explore the wide range of curated content pieces created by Nextech Media just for you.
+Our blogs cover various topics related to Digital Marketing and they might interest you."
 ---